Y-SCINTILLA/BlogDemo/README.md

 # BlogDemo
 This is a task!
-and i think i may not finish it well.
+and i think i may finish it not really well.